rinchik/rinat.sexy/README.md

-# Personal website

 ## http://www.rinat.sexy

-Redirects to personal Facebook page if on desktop or opens my profile in Facebook app if on mobile.
+> Redirects to personal Facebook page if on desktop or opens my profile in Facebook app if on mobile.